Webinar Date: Thursday, October 17, 2013 - 8:00am to 9:00am

 Research shows that patients want reliable communication with their provider, access to care when they need it and to be treated with courtesy and respect by all clinic staff.
 Patient experience of care surveys ask patients whether or not, or how often, certain events occurred.
 Measuring, reporting and improving patient experience of care can result in happier patients and improved clinical quality.
 However, faced with multiple priorities and resource demands providers may question the feasibility and value of measuring and improving patient experience of care.
-Join this webinar for an overview of patient experience, including the clinical and business benefits of measurement, availability of standardized surveys, fielding methodology and using results for improvement.
-In addition, we will discuss alternative strategies for getting and incorporating patient feedback.
+This webinar provides an overview of patient experience, including the clinical and business benefits of measurement, availability of standardized surveys, fielding methodology and using results for improvement.
+In addition, we discuss alternative strategies for getting and incorporating patient feedback.

-- Review survey instruments and fielding methodologies
+- Reviews survey instruments and fielding methodologies

 Robert Wood Johnson Foundation brief "Forces Driving Implementation of the CAHPS Clinician & Group Survey"